Fort Monroe

 Although Virginia became part of the Confederate States of America, Fort Monroe remained in Union hands throughout the American Civil War (1861–1865).
-Union General George B. McClellan landed the Army of the Potomac at the fort during Peninsula campaign of 1862 of that conflict.
+Union general George B. McClellan landed the Army of the Potomac at the fort during the Peninsula campaign.
 The fort was notable as a historic and symbolic site of early freedom for former slaves under the provisions of contraband policies.

 For two years following the war, the former Confederate president, Jefferson Davis, was imprisoned at the fort.
 His first months of confinement were spent in a cell of the casemated fort walls that is now part of its Casemate Museum.

 Around the turn of the 20th century, numerous gun batteries were added in and near Fort Monroe under the Endicott program; it became the largest fort and headquarters of the Harbor Defenses of Chesapeake Bay.
 In the 19th and 20th centuries it housed artillery schools, including the Coast Artillery School (1907–1946).
 The Continental Army Command (CONARC) (1955–1973) headquarters was at Fort Monroe, succeeded by the United States Army Training and Doctrine Command (TRADOC) following a division of CONARC into TRADOC and United States Army Forces Command (FORSCOM) in 1973.
 CONARC was responsible for all active Army units in the continental United States.
 TRADOC was headquartered at the fort from 1973 until it was moved to Fort Eustis in 2011.

 Fort Monroe was deactivated September 15, 2011, and many of its functions were transferred to nearby Fort Eustis.
 Several re-use plans for Fort Monroe are under development in the Hampton community.
 On November 1, 2011, President Barack Obama signed a proclamation to designate portions of Fort Monroe as a national monument.
 This was the first time that President Obama exercised his authority under the Antiquities Act, a 1906 law to protect sites deemed to have natural, historical or scientific significance.